See kitchen peninsula with seating ideas including how wide it should be, recommended sizes, and the best kitchen peninsula layout designs to use.

 Not only does it provide the necessary overhang to accommodate seating, but it also helps add more color and texture to the otherwise plain white kitchen cabinets.
 See more kitchen peninsula ideas like this here.

-This is done to create the peninsula area of the kitchen and attaches it to the structural wall of the kitchen for support.
-This way you’re able to enjoy the additional peninsula counter space, and at the same time, the kitchen still feels “open”.
+This is done to create the kitchen’s peninsula area and attach it to the kitchen’s structural wall for support.
+This way you can enjoy the additional peninsula counter space, and at the same time, the kitchen still feels “open.”

-Another great idea for those with small galley kitchens like this is to extend the kitchen counter beyond the wall and use that extension as your peninsula.
+Another great idea for small galley kitchens like this is to extend the kitchen counter beyond the wall and use that extension as your peninsula.

-You can also turn it to an L-shape if you don’t have a space like this modern galley kitchen, but if you do, something similar with an open base would look gorgeous!
+You can also turn it into an L-shape if you don’t have a space like this modern galley kitchen, but if you do, something similar with an open base would look gorgeous!

 U-shaped Peninsula Design

-This is what I would say is a more classic style of kitchen peninsula, featuring a U-shaped kitchen.
-The additional countertop is extended depth to create an overhang, accommodating seats.
+I would say this is a more classic style of peninsula kitchen featuring a U-shaped kitchen.
+The additional countertop is extended in depth to create an overhang, accommodating seats.

 There are standard kitchen cabinets underneath, but it is only on the side of the kitchen, while the side of the counter types of bar stools is finished with Moroccan tiles.

-Another classic example of a peninsula kitchen, but instead of extending the peninsula from the side where there is a kitchen counter, it extends the peninsula from the wall storage/pantry side of the kitchen.
+Another classic example of a peninsula kitchen, but instead of extending the peninsula from the side with a kitchen counter, it extends the peninsula from the kitchen’s wall storage/pantry side.

 To create a unified look, the base of the peninsula matches the color of the storage cabinets.
 The peninsula countertop is also a little bit narrower than standard counters, so this is a great alternative if you have limited space.